Efficiently Learning Probabilistic Logical Models by Cheaply Ranking Mined Rules: Rule Utility

-\begin{definition}[Symmetry factor] The symmetry factor of rule $\Rule$, denoted by $\symmetry{\Rule}$, is defined as the number of subgraphs in $\pattern{\body{\Rule} \wedge \head{\Rule}}$ that are isomorphic to $\pattern{\body{\Rule}}$. \end{definition} The second issue with precision, as defined above, is that, if the facts in $\trainingdata$ are unbalanced (i.e. facts of different predicates occur with different frequencies), then certain rules can still have high precision even if the facts are uncorrelated.
+Further, if the facts in $\trainingdata$ are unbalanced (i.e. facts of different predicates occur with different frequencies), then certain rules can still have high precision even if the facts are uncorrelated.
 We fix this issue, illustrated in Appendix \ref{app:utility_examples}, by dividing the precision by a Bayesian prior: